• Home

 Natural Magic by Doreen Valiente || Book Review

 We decided to read Natural Magic by Doreen Valiente as part of my book club over on Patreon.
+Note: September 2025: My Patreon is no longer active.
 As a general note, I purchased this book with my own money and have not received it for the purposes of a review.

 Doreen Valiente covers a lot of ground in one little book, giving us a brief explanation of more than 10 different subjects we might encounter in modern witchcraft.
 Each chapter is dedicated to one subject, allowing the reader to stay on topic before moving on to the next.
 I would also argue that the most important chapter is the first one, Magic of the Mind, which very simply drives home the fact that a strong mind is vital to a witchcraft practice.